Where Are They Now?

 Since 1989, Popejoy had the distinction of being an Honorary Chief of the Los Angeles Fire Department.
 He covered the space program and a variety of science topics on radio and tv throughout his career.
 Jack also was knowledgeable about the financial world.
 He’d periodically fill in for Jim Newman on both KFWB and KTLA/Channel 5 providing updates from the Pacific Stock Exchange in Downtown Los Angeles.
 A multiple-award winner for broadcast excellence, locally Popejoy was recognized in 1998 as Journalist of the Year by the Society of Professional Journalists.
 He won 27 Golden Mikes from the Radio Television News Association of Southern California, including a best newscast award just last month for Best News Broadcast.
 He won eight Press Club Awards.

 Porter, Scott: KSRF, 1991.
-Scott's now program director back at the first station that ever let him grace their microphones, WPBZ-Lock Haven, Pennsylvania.
+Scott's now program director back at the first station that ever let him grace their microphones, WBPZ-Lock Haven, Pennsylvania.

-(Mary Price, Isidra Person-Lynn, Cindy Paulos, and Patti Piech)
+(Jane Platt, Mary Price, Isidra Person-Lynn, Cindi Paulos, and Patti Piech)

 Porter, Vivian: KRTH, 1974-77; KHJ, 1978-85; KRTH, 1985-2008.
 Vivian left the CBS Radio/LA cluster in the fall of 2008.